Georgia Social Work Licensing Requirements

 Licensing Renewal and Continuing Education Information

-Due to changing laws and an evolving society, LMSWs and LCSWs are required to take 35 hours of continuing education every two years to renew their Georgia social work license.
-Of those hours, five must be in ethics.
-No more than ten hours may be acquired online.
-Licensed social workers can visit the National Association of Social Workers: Georgia Chapter for a listing of continuing education offerings.
+Due to changing laws and advances in practice, LMSWs and LCSWs must complete 35 hours of continuing education every two years to renew their Georgia social work license.
+Of those hours, five must come from in-person activities pertaining to ethics.
+Professionals may acquire no more than 10 hours online.
+Licensed social workers can explore qualifying continuing education programs at the National Association of Social Workers: Georgia Chapter.

 |Type||Number Employed||Average Annual Salary|